 Do not modify these settings in the generated Electron code

-localhost(for native backends) or local files (for lifecycle pages).
-Loading an external URL means running untrusted code with your app’s Electron privileges.Do not ship debug builds.
-Disable
+localhost(native backends) or local files (lifecycle pages).
+An external URL runs untrusted code with your app’s Electron privileges.- Shipping with

 Summary